Quis_flex@thm

 Location: Technische Hochschule Mittelhessen (THM)

-Flexible studying is the key to success
+Flexible studying as the key to success

 Contact persons